aospapp/aosp/external/curl/docs/TheArtOfHttpScripting.md

  applications use this information to decide how to display pages.
 Silly web programmers try to make different pages for users of different browsers to make them look the best possible for their particular browsers.
-They usually also do different kinds of javascript, vbscript etc.
+They usually also do different kinds of JavaScript etc.

  At times, you will see that getting a page with curl will not return the same page that you see when getting the page with your browser.
 Then you know it